-Tabasco sauce is a brand of fermented hot sauces, invented by the McIlhenny Company in 1868.
+Tabasco sauce is a brand of fermented hot sauce invented by the McIlhenny Company in 1868.
 The sauces are produced from a wide variety of tabasco peppers.

 Tabasco sauce can be enjoyed with burritos, tortilla chips, and loaded fries.
-But as versatile as it is, you’re probably here because you’ve forgotten about a half-empty bottle of Tabasco sauce and you’re wondering if it’s still good.
+But as versatile as it is, you’re probably here because you’ve forgotten about a half-empty bottle of Tabasco sauce and wonder if it’s still good.

-Here’s the summary: Tabasco sauce stays good for at least 5 years, whether it’s been refrigerated or left out in the pantry at room temperature, opened or unopened.
+Here’s the summary: Tabasco sauce stays good for at least five years, whether it’s been refrigerated or left out in the pantry at room temperature, opened, or unopened.